rust-lang/rustlings/README.md

 rustlings init
 ```

-Now, go into the newly initialized directory and run Rustlings for further instructions on getting started with the exercises:
+Now, go into the newly initialized directory and launch Rustlings for further instructions on getting started with the exercises:

 ```bash
 cd rustlings/